adaanene/AWS_Cloud_Solution_Project/documentation.md

 - Use Route 53 to set up a hosted zone mapped to your domain [link](https://www.youtube.com/watch?v=IjcHp94Hq8A).

-**NOTE:** for every resource you create in this project always remember to add a tag and make sure to select the right vpc.
+**NOTE:** for every resource you create in this project always remember to add a name-tag and make sure to select the right vpc.

 ### 2. SET UP A VIRTUAL PRIVATE NETWORK (VPC)